CMKL-Courses/sys101-s25-lab3/README.md

 - `main.rs` contains the entry point to the kernel.
 - `lib.rs` contains the utility functions and implementation of the kernel `HandlerTable` containing the implementation of the main event loop.
 - `interrupts.rs` contains initialization methods and interaction with [APIC (Advanced Programmable Interrupt Controller)](https://wiki.osdev.org/APIC) to set up interrupt behavior and [IDT](https://wiki.osdev.org/Interrupt_Descriptor_Table).
 The local APIC registers are memory-mapped to a physical frame.
-- `allocator.rs` contains a placeholder implementation for the global memory allocator (which you must implement)
 - `screen.rs` contains utility functions used to interact with the graphical framebuffer.
 - `gdt.rs` contains the code to set up the [GDT (Global Descriptor Table)](https://wiki.osdev.org/GDT_Tutorial); originally used for memory segmentation, but mostly unused for 64-bit mode.
 - `frame_allocator.rs` contains utility functions used to map the physical frame for APIC.